Moldieman/kaggle-histopathologic-cancer-detection/README.md

 ## File Descriptions
 - `cnn-cancer-detection-kaggle-mini-project.ipynb`: The main Jupyter notebook with the CNN model development and training process.
 - `README.md`: The file you are currently reading, containing information about this project.
-- `sample_submission.csv`: A sample of the format that Kaggle expects for submissions.
 - `submission.csv`: The final submission file with predictions made by the trained model.

 ## Installation